(This post may contain referral links to products I love and recommend, which helps to support Our Heritage of Health. See more details here:)

 Notes About Ingredients:

 * Though the original recipe calls for suet, I substituted butter because I don’t have access to a source of good-quality suet right now.
+Coconut oil can make a good substitute for butter, too.
 If you have suet available to you, though, it would make for the most authentic plum pudding.
 In order to use the suet, you would simply mince it into small pieces and mix it in with the rest of the batter.

 * You can usually find candied citron at the grocery store during the holiday season, but I prefer to make my own to avoid the extra preservatives and artificial colorings in most store-bought citron.
 To make my candied citron, I followed the directions outlined here.